filmi-ubi/intern25/scratchpad/space_def_tool.md

   - Define the first internal space ("Big Unknown")
   - Begin structuring the first draft of the YAML file

+## Actual work
-5/14/25 @ 2:00 pm
+**5/14/25 @ 2:00 pm**
-I just finished breaking down the building perimeter into individual edge segments in QGIS.
+- I just finished breaking down the building perimeter into individual edge segments in QGIS.
 Now I’m setting up the attributes so each segment can be marked as either TRAVERSABLE or NOT_TRAVERSABLE, just like you described in the YAML structure.
 The building is fully geo-rectified, and the outer polyline is titled ‘Ubihere-4601Lyman.’
 Next, I’m going to tag the door segments with unique UUIDs and start building the internal Big Unknown space that shares those traversals.